-Halla Steinunn Stefánsdóttir is one of Iceland’s leading figures within the contemporary music scene.
+Performer, composer, curator Halla Steinunn Stefánsdóttir is one of Iceland’s leading figures within the early and contemporary music scene.
 She has been the artistic director of Nordic Affect since its inception in 2005.
-Believing that the exciting things happen ‘in the connection’ Halla Steinunn’s work with the ensemble has been a tour de force when it comes to collaborative relationships with composers, visual artists, and producers.
-In 2013 she was nominated for the Nordic Council Music Prize together with Nordic Affect and the following year the group was named Performer of the Year at Iceland Music Award.
+Halla Steinunn’s work has been a tour de force when it comes to work with composers, visual artists, and producers.
+She is driven by an ecosystemic outlook on creation, set to further explore its world making possibilities through music‘s many mediated relationships.

-With degrees from The Royal Danish Academy of Music and Indiana University School of Music (Fulbright Grant), Halla Steinunn now holds a PhD position in artistic research at Lund University, in a time where the divide between creator and performer is being questioned in theoretical writings and in practice.
-She has taught at the Iceland Academy of the Arts and given lectures in Europe and the US.
-She presently teaches a course on method and form at the Malmö Academy of Music.
+With degrees from The Royal Danish Academy of Music and Indiana University School of Music Halla Steinunn Stefánsdóttir now holds a PhD position in artistic research at Lund University, Sweden.

 "Decades ago the Sugarcubes proved to the rest of the world that Icelandic rock was its own original creation - now Nordic Affect promises to do the same for the country's new-music community."